 This permalink structure is almost identical to the one we just covered.
-The only difference is, it doesn't include the day of publication as part of your post's URL:
+The only difference is that it doesn’t include the day of publication as part of your post’s URL:

 From a functional standpoint, we’re dealing with the same set of pros and cons as with the Day and Name structure.
 It can be nice for visitors to ascertain how old your post or page is at a glance, but it can also make some of your content look outdated.

 The Numeric permalink structure shares a lot of similarities with the Plain option.
-Let's check out an URL using this setting so you can see it in action:
+Let’s check out a URL using this setting so you can see it in action:

 5. Post Name